Smiley Piercing Guide With Beautiful Images

 You should also stay away from smoking and drinking alcohol in the next few weeks since that could slow down how fast your smiley piercing heals.

-Because even talking a lot can cause pain in the first few days after a smiley piercing, you should opt for text messaging or emails instead of real conversations whenever you can.
+Due to the fact that even talking a lot can cause pain in the first few days after a smiley piercing, you should opt for text messaging or emails instead of real conversations whenever you can.
 We live in a digital age – you might as well make the most of it so your mouth can heal quicker.

 How Long Does A Smiley Piercing Take To Heal?